rchang0501/MGCI-SAC-Website/README.md

 # MGCI-SAC-Website
-My work on the MGCI SAC Website.
-The site is private and cannot be accessed unless the user is part of the TDSB Google Cloud Suite.
+My work on the MGCI SAC Website. **NOTE: the site is private and cannot be accessed unless the user is part of the TDSB Google Cloud Suite.**

 https://sites.google.com/tdsb.on.ca/mgcisac